rgilks/geno-1/docs/SPEC.md

 This project is an **interactive generative music visualizer** built with Rust, WebAssembly (Wasm), and WebGPU.
 It produces evolving musical sequences (melodies and harmonies generated algorithmically) and visualizes them in a 3D scene in real-time.
 The system supports **polyphonic** audio (multiple simultaneous sound voices) and arranges these sound sources in a virtual 3D space so that users experience spatial audio.
 The 3D visuals react dynamically to the music, providing an immersive audio-visual experience.

-Users will be able to **influence and interact** with the generative music without manually composing it.
-The interface will be subtle and minimalistic – controls are integrated into the 3D scene itself (avoiding standard web UI elements) to preserve immersion.
-The primary target platform is **desktop web browsers** supporting WebGPU, with the possibility of a desktop-native version using the same Rust/WGPU codebase.
-(Mobile is not a focus due to limited WebGPU support on mobile devices.)
+Users can **influence and interact** with the generative music without manually composing it.
+The interface is subtle and minimalistic – a hint overlay shows status and keys; primary controls are embedded in-scene and via keyboard.
+The primary target platform is **desktop web browsers** supporting WebGPU (no WebGL fallback by design), with a desktop-native version using the same Rust/WGPU codebase.
+Mobile is not a focus.

+### Current Capabilities (v1 prototype)

+- 3 generative voices (sine/saw/triangle) with scale-constrained pitches (C major pentatonic by default), scheduler on an eighth-note grid
+- Web Audio graph with per-voice `PannerNode` and master reverb/delay buses; starts muted with Start overlay; gesture unlock required by browsers
+- Visuals: instanced voice markers, ambient waves background with pointer swirl and click ripples, post-processing (bright pass, blur, ACES tonemap, vignette, grain)
+- Interactions: drag voices in XZ, click= mute, Shift+Click= reseed, Alt+Click= solo; keys: R, Space, +/- (tempo), M (mute), O (orbit)
+- Native app: `winit` + `wgpu` render, `cpal` audio with equal-power panning and master saturation; hover highlight parity

 ## Goals and Use Cases